NVIDIA/spark-rapids/tools/README.md

 ```

 ### Output
-By default this outputs a csv file under sub-directory `./rapids_4_spark_qualification_output/` that contains
+By default this outputs a 2 files under sub-directory `./rapids_4_spark_qualification_output/` that contains
 the processed applications.
 The output will go into your default filesystem, it supports local filesystem
 or HDFS.
-The csv output can be used later to read back into Spark and do further processing or combined with other reports
-as needed.

 The output location can be changed using the `--output-directory` option.
 Default is current directory.

-The output format can be changed using the `--output-format` option.
-Default is csv.
-The other option is text.

-Note: We suggest you also save the output of the `spark-submit` or `spark-shell` to a log file for troubleshooting.

-Run `--help` for more information.
+It will output a text file with the name `rapids_4_spark_qualification_output.log` that is a summary report and
+it will output a CSV file named `rapids_4_spark_qualification_output.csv` that has more data in it.

 ## Profiling Tool